istmobiome/istmobiome-web/content/project/betancur-r-fish-tree/index.md

 2) Reads a URL from the list & navigates to the site.
 3) Goes through each of the tags, retreives and stores the data in a dataframe called `article`.
 4) Moves on to the next URL and repeats.

+For this function I use the command `html_text`, which tells `rvest` that I am after text.

 ```{r}
 scrape_fish_base <- function(url) {